Seniors face distinct disadvantages when it comes to covering the cost of dental care:

 - Retirees typically don’t have employer-sponsored dental insurance to help with their dental bills.

-Out-of-pocket dental care bills can be a shock to new retirees.
-Two-thirds of seniors do not have dental coverage, a study by the Kaiser Family Foundation found.
+These out-of-pocket dental care bills can be a shock to new retirees.
+Two-thirds of seniors do not have dental coverage, a study by the Kaiser Family Foundation finds.

 For now, at least, the tooth fairy isn’t coming.
 Seniors are on their own to maintain oral health on a budget.
 Here are our best tips for limiting the expense of dental care in retirement.

 Medicare Advantage (Part C) is the private insurance alternative to traditional Medicare (also called Original Medicare).